realworldocaml/book/en/compiler-backend.md

 ### Inspecting assembly output

 The native code compiler generates assembly language that is then passed to the system assembler for compiling into object files.
-You can get `ocamlopt` to output the assembly by passing the `-S` flag to the compiler command-line.
+You can get <command>ocamlopt</command> to output the assembly by passing the `-S` flag to the compiler command-line.

 The assembly code is highly architecture specific, so the discussion below